vikaskr0201/ActualizeAPITest/README.md

 **Note** : Mocks are designed considering preconditions mentioned in postman API documentation.<br/>

-## :cherry_blossom: Demo Video
+## :camera: Demo Video
 [!Watch here](https://drive.google.com/file/d/1ofhjzP1uYaHLAzeyvj8pnbiLABUiWK6Q/view?usp=sharing)

  ###  :fire: Improvements
- 1. Automation Code can be dokerized and can be used together with Mockoon CLI (wip)
+ 1. Automation Code can be dokerized and can be used together with Mockoon CLI (WIP)
  2. Jenkins integration
  3. Enhancement in reporting like adding reportportal which which give us trends.

+##  :lock: License
+Add a license here, or a link to it.